dailystory/SDKs/PHP/README.md

 ```

 ## License
-The code and samples in this repository are licensed under MIT License.
+The code and samples in this repository are licensed under the [MIT License](https://github.com/dailystory/SDKs/blob/master/license).

 ## Contributing
 If you use this code and find bugs or want to add features (or contribute in other ways) we'd love it.
 Just submit a pull request and we'll review the changes.